klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 - Lack flexibility
 - Struggle with unexpected disruptions
 - Become too specialized for their environment

+> See also: ["A unified open systems model for explaining organisational change"](https://core.ac.uk/download/pdf/36992804.pdf).
+The paper proposes a model that fuses two classic perspectives on organisational change: the traditional open‑systems/homeostatic view that explains gradual, adaptive shifts, and the dissipative/non‑equilibrium view (borrowed from Prigogine) that explains rare, disruptive transformations.
+By stitching the two together the authors argue we can describe the full cycle of organisational evolution—from small process tweaks to culture‑level upheavals—within the same conceptual frame.

 ### Balance Through Dissipative Systems Principles
 Successful organizations need to: